AdaCore/training_material/courses/fundamentals_of_ada/070_subprograms.rst

         end designator;

 ---------------------------------------
-No Path Analysis Required By Compiler
+No Path Analysis Required by Compiler
 ---------------------------------------

 * Running to the end of a function without hitting a :ada:`return` statement raises :ada:`Program_Error`